The DRIPP Collaborative would like to congratulate Dr Karen Harrold and Sharlene

-The Device Related Infection Prevention Practice: Managing Change Workshop was held on 17th October 2024 at BD Headquarters, Wokingham.
+The Device Related Infection Prevention Practice: Managing Change Workshop was

-The workshop was attended by over 80 specialist nurses, clinical educators and frontline staff with involvement in managing patients with vascular access devices and/or urinary catheters.
+The workshop was attended by over 80 specialist nurses, clinical educators and

 'The National Nurses Nutrition Group recently partnered with the DRIPP collaborative, and thus far it has been a beneficial alliance.
 Drawing together experts with a common goal to drive improvement in standards and patient care with vascular access devices.
 Patients receiving Parenteral Nutrition are susceptible to infection, so ensuring that evidence-based research is accessible and transferrable to patient care is essential.
 We look ahead to working with DRIPP partners to develop understanding in this area.'